 - Halls of residence provide 2,440 rooms.
-Single, furnished study bedrooms are in flats with up to 8 other students, and include shared kitchen facilities.
+Single, furnished study bedrooms are in flats with up to eight other students, and include shared kitchen facilities.
 Most rooms have en-suite facilities.
 All rooms are non-smoking and have Internet access.

 - Kingston University is based in Kingston upon Thames, a busy riverside town on the borders of London and Surrey and right next to the River Thames.

-- Students can take a break from their studies to enjoy shopping, clubbing, eating, running, rowing and sightseeing; and with central London just a 30-minute train ride away, students can take advantage of all it offers, from arts and culture to job and career opportunities.
+- Students can take a break from their studies to enjoy shopping, clubbing, eating, rowing and sightseeing.
+With central London just a 30-minute train ride away, students can take advantage of all the capital offers, from arts and culture to job and career opportunities.

 - Kingston upon Thames boasts a beautiful riverside location and gorgeous green spaces.
 At night the town transforms into a haven for party-goers, with popular bars and nightclubs - the most popular being Pryzm, Viper Rooms and Bacchus, which offer student nights and discounts.
 There's something for everyone, especially students.

 - Kingston's history and creativity can be discovered through heritage sites, museums and galleries as well as theatre and music venues such as the Rose Theatre and Banquet Records.